kgryte/javascript-style-guide/README.md

 A code base--module, repository, application, library, etc--should always appear to have a single author and not be a schizophrenic franken-mess.

+This stated, for those opportunities where are you the primary author, you should lead by example and write clean, readable, and testable code.

+Hopefully, most of the conventions outlined below will help enable you to do so.

 ## Arrays